SarthakMakhija/C-collections/README.md

 ### Project Structure
 Project includes `src` and `test` folders representing source and test code.

 Both src and test folders contain `list` and `dictionary` folders representing `LinkedList` and Dictionary using `Trie`.

-`GTest` framework is used for writing tests and `CMake` is used for builing the project.
+`GoogleTest` framework is used for writing tests and `CMake` is used for builing the project.

 ### Building the project
 - Install CMake